Health & Human Development

 For our programs, the essay should follow the following format.
 The essay will be no more than four typed pages, double-spaced, 12-point font, and answer the following questions:

 All application materials must be received prior to February 15.
-These include
+These include:

 Applications are reviewed by a faculty screening committee.
 Promising applicants are invited for a personal interview between mid-February and mid-March.
 It is strongly recommended that applicants attend the interview in person.
 Applicants will be notified of acceptance by approximately March 31.
-If space is still available, a second review is initiated in May.
+If space is still available, a second review is initiated in early April.
 Students are expected to begin classes summer term (June), and may also need to work on required deficiencies during the summer.

 MSU accepts approximately 25 students each year or approximately 8 students per program.
 After reviewing applications, admission committees for each of the programs decide which students will be asked to complete an interview with the admissions committee.
 Successful applicants will be offered positions in one of the three programs.
 Once all available positions in our programs have been filled, applicants will be notified of their admission status.
 Students may apply to our program in subsequent years.